-Add pretty geraniums to your outdoor space for a pop of vibrant red color and texture all season long with little maintenance!
+Add pretty geraniums to your outdoor space for a pop of vibrant red color and texture all season long.
+You’ll love these low maintenance flowers.

 Happy Friday!
 Do you have big plans for the weekend?
 I’m heading out to a friend’s to do some Saskatoon picking this afternoon.
 That likely means some baking on Sunday.
 Tarts?
 Cheesecake?
 Pavlova?
 What would be your pick?

 Yesterday, I shared a peek of my backyard planters on Instagram.
 This time, I departed from my usual white and green and added a pop of color with red geraniums.
 A bit daring for the gal who usually loves all white.
-Perhaps I’m turning over a new leaf ;)
+Perhaps I’m turning over a new “leaf” ha ha.

 After adding a red garden stool to our outdoor lounge area last spring, as well as spray painting an old bench red, I was convinced color was the way to go.
 On even the most drab of summer days, our yard still looked alive.